 Hook Mill, Gardiner’s Mill, and Pantigo Mill are as much a part of the village’s historic ambiance as its agrarian heritage.
 All three mills date from the first decade of the 19th century.
 Although all the interiors are officially closed off-season, it’s possible to make an appointment to see them by calling the Home Sweet Home Museum, adjacent to the Pantigo Mill, in advance of your visit.

 Spend an Afternoon at LongHouse Reserve

 Internationally acclaimed textile designer Jack Lenor Larsen invites the public to enjoy his 16-acre, art-studded landscape in East Hampton.
-The artistic integration of more than sixty contemporary sculptures--including pieces by Dale Chihuly, Buckminster Fuller and Willem de Kooning—set among conifers, trees, ornamental grasses and perennials is particularly appealing in fall.
-Gardens are open Wednesday and Saturday, from 2-5 pm until October 8, 2016, and by appointment (except Sundays).Continue to 11 of 11 below.
+The artistic integration of more than sixty contemporary sculptures, including pieces by Dale Chihuly, Buckminster Fuller, and Willem de Kooning, set among conifers, trees, ornamental grass, and perennials are particularly appealing in fall.

-The nation’s fourth-oldest lighthouse, c.
-1796, is set overlooking the Atlantic Ocean and Block Island Sound on the eastern tip of Long Island's South Fork.
+The nation’s fourth-oldest lighthouse, built in 1796, is set overlooking the Atlantic Ocean and Block Island Sound on the eastern tip of Long Island's South Fork.
 The 110-foot-tall structure has a beacon that flashes every five seconds and can be seen for 19 nautical miles.
-Tours of the lighthouse and adjacent keeper's cottage, c.1860, are available daily, until mid-October, and weekends, until Thanksgiving, culminating with a well-lit (3000 lights), “Christmas at the Lighthouse” event.
+Tours of the lighthouse and adjacent keeper's cottage, built in 1860, are available daily, until mid-October, and weekends, until Thanksgiving, culminating with a well-lit (3,000 lights), “Christmas at the Lighthouse” event.